 Unlike some towns, Moselle isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Moselle are a mix of both white- and blue-collar jobs.
 Overall, Moselle is a town of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Moselle who work in office and administrative support (13.19%), sales jobs (12.78%), and healthcare (9.38%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Moselle has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Moselle has few renters and college students.
 But the biggest reason it is quieter in Moselle than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Moselle may be for you.

 Moselle is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Moselle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Moselle residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Moselle include English, German, Scots-Irish, and Scottish.
+Important ancestries of people in Moselle include English, Irish, German, European, and Scottish.